Fatimasalahuddin/calculating-ship-cost/README.md

 # calculating-ship-cost
-here i use an enumeration to calculate cost for upgrading my ship in a game u will nee to use the default libraries with the main operation and ending with a return 0; }
+here i use an enumeration to calculate cost for upgrading my ship in a game. u will nee to use the default libraries with the main operation at the start and ending with a return 0; }